How to freeze turnips

 Start by rinsing the turnips under cool running water to remove any dirt or debris from the surface.
 Gently rub them with your hands to make sure all the dirt is removed.

-See also How to say screw you in french
+See also How far to lincoln

 2. Peel the tough skin